 Her evening dresses hung in the cupboard.
-Clarissa, plunging her hand into the softness, gently detached the green dress and carried it to the window.
-She had torn it.
+Clarissa, plunging her hand into the softness, gently detached the green dress and carried it to She had torn it. the window.
 Some one had trod on the skirt.
-She had felt it give at the Embassy party at the top among the folds.
-By artificial light the green shone, but lost its colour now in the sun.
-She would mend it.
+She had felt it give at the Embassy party at the top among the folds. artificial light the green shone, but lost its colour She would mend it. now in the sun.
 Her maids had too much to do.
 She would wear it to-night.
 She would take her silks, her scissors, her-what was it?-her thimble, of course, down into the drawing-room, for she must also write, and see that things generally were more or less in order.